zhangty019/Toolpath_Gcode_generation/README.md

 - Click the **Simulate**
 --The **progress bar** shows the percentage of completed print volume, and clicking the checkbox '**stop**' will stop the simulation from running.

-**Notes: this project also support the waypoint generation for the UR robot
+**Notes**: This project also support the waypoint generation for the UR robot
 Prerequisite:
-- open the ../DataSet/FABRICATION/_modelName_" and duble click "copy and remesh.py",it will Copy the "CURVED_LAYER" and "TOOL_PATH" in "../DataSet" and save them into "../DataSet/FABRICATION/_modelName_/"
+- open the ../DataSet/FABRICATION/robotWpGeneration" and duble click "copy_and_remesh.py", it will copy the "CURVED_LAYER" and "TOOL_PATH" in "../DataSet" and save them into "../DataSet/FABRICATION/"
 - Click the '**1.
-Urrobot**'‘,
+Ur5e robot Gcode Generation**'‘,
---the programme will automatically load the  Waypoints and Slices (Obj.) files.
+--the programme will automatically load the  Waypoints(*.txt) and Slices (*.obj) files.
---output the data for ur5e robot into "../DataSet/FABRICATION/_modelName_"
+--output the data for ur5e robot into "../DataSet/FABRICATION/toolpath_robot_ur/"

 ## Curved Layer Generation Algorithm